HashkeyHSK/whale-staking/docs/SCRIPTS_ARCHITECTURE.md

 ## 📋 Objective

-Separate the `scripts/` directory by Normal Staking and Premium Staking to improve code organization and maintainability.
+Separate the `scripts/` directory by Staking and  to improve code organization and maintainability.

 ## ⚠️ Important Notes - Contract Architecture